kohesive/solr-undertow/README.md

 #### Usage

-Usage is simple, you only need a configuration file and a Solr distribution (or in the olden days, a WAR):
+Usage is simple, you only need a configuration file and a [Solr distribution](https://github.com/kohesive/solr-undertow/blob/master/README.md#solr-distributions):

 ```sh
 bin/solr-undertow <configurationFile>